 What is AirDrop?

-AirDrop was first introduced to the Mac in OS X Lion, as an easy way to share files between computers without having to use email or even an USB drive.
+Apple introduced AirDrop to the Mac in OS X Lion, as an easy way to share files between computers without having to use email or even a USB drive.
 It makes sending files between devices extremely quick and simple.

 Ensure your devices are compatible with AirDrop